gtelang/PackageHandoff/README.md

-Please see the Package Handoff [Github Wiki] (https://github.com/gtelang/packagehandoff) for an extended README.
+Please see the packagehandoff [github wiki] (https://github.com/gtelang/packagehandoff/wiki) for an extended README.